Leyden riot: Criminal charges

-The trial against the Bartlett and the aldermen began on October 23, 1916.
+The trial against Mayor Bartlett and the aldermen began on October 23, 1916.
 The other four defendants were tried separate from the city officials.
-On October 28, the jury returned not guilty verdicts on the all of the charges against Charles M. Hoyt and on one of the two charges against Mayor Bartlett.
+On October 28, the jury returned not guilty verdicts on all of the charges against Charles M. Hoyt and on one of the two charges against Mayor Bartlett.
 They were unable to come to an agreement on the charges against Cook, Wood, and Stickney.